anshulchokhani/xml_viewer/README.md

 # xml_viewer
-This project provides a friendly user interface to view XML files and find out the directory nodes for each element and easy transition from one xml element to the another.The language used is C# and windows form.
+This project provides a friendly user interface to view XML files and find the full path of any attribute within the file .It is a windows form application built using C#.
-This is a project made by Anshul Chokhani and Harikrishnan Venugopalan.
+Creators: Anshul Chokhani and Harikrishnan Venugopalan.
 This was part of our internship at Dell International Services from MAy-July 2016.
   -----------The End------------